Welcome to today's edition of the Rush 24-7 podcast.

 He's taking everything way too personally.

-Uh he's asking people to feel sorry for him.
+He's asking people to feel sorry for him.

 You don't go anywhere in politics doing that.

-After days of feuding on Trump's part, by the way, Chris Christie, this is why he was not named the VP.
+By the way, Chris Christie, this is why he was not named the VP.

 Chris Christie is letting it known that he believes the way Trump is dealing with Kazir Khan is inappropriate.

-So that's why that's not a cut on Christie.
+So that's why, that's not a cut on Christie.

-Bill Hammer was talking to Carl Rove.
+Bill Hammer was talking to Karl Rove.

 This guy owned it.